arr-ai/arrai/docs/docs/std/flag.md

         default: any value, # Optional.
 Can be any value.
 If the arguments do not contain 'flagName', it will still be included in the parsed flags with the value provided in the default attribute.
         alias: 'any_string_value', # Optional.
 Can be used to alias the 'flagName'.
         usage: 'description here', # Optional.
 Used to describe usages.
+        repeated: true | false,    # Optional.
+Used to allow repeated flags.
+Flag value will become an array of values.
+Defaults to false.
     )
 }
 ```